Emulator Issues #5620

 Is this accurate details about all this? http://www.realenvironmentxtreme.com/forums/index.php?/topic/13514-affinity-tweak-question/page__view__findpost__p__93726

-Updated by parlane about 11 years ago
+Updated by parlane almost 12 years ago

 Ah I see you don't have hyper threading.